Drinking on the Job

-Whiskey nerds and golf hipsters rejoice: Peyton Manning’s Sweetens Cove bourbon is here
+Whiskey nerds and golf hipsters rejoice: The 2021 batch of Andy Roddick's Sweetens Cove bourbon is here

 Last year, at the height of the pandemic for much of America, Andy Roddick and Peyton Manning quietly teamed up to soft launch Sweetens Cove bourbon.
 Limited to just 13,500 bottles and available in just Tennessee and Georgia, the 2020 batch flew off shelves, gone before it ever really existed.
 That's the bad news.
 The good news?
 Last week at the Cotton Bowl, admist pitching, putting, barbeque, and bourbon on a nine-hole par-3 track set up by Sweetens Cove itself, Manning and Roddick launched the 2021 batch, and if you play your cards right, you might just be able to get your hands on some.

 Like last year's elixir, the 2021 Sweetens Cove bourbon is distilled and aged in Tennesee, before its composite of two-, six-, and 16-year-old Tennessee bourbons are blended in Central Texas by master distiller Marianne Eaves.
 Also like last year, a single bottle will set you back about $200, but don't worry, this time 50,000 have been filled, with distribution expanding throughout Texas, Colorado, Louisiana, and, of course, Kentucky.
 Even if you're like Roddick, who says he doesn't drink on the course due to a poor "booze-to-coordination ratio," that's pretty exciting stuff.

 Andy Roddick enjoys a dram of Sweetens Cove bourbon at the Cotton Bowl Golf Club.